-Note that if you’re lucky enough to be able to make an all-cash offer, you can reduce your time to close.
-Without a need to secure financing, you won’t have to deal with back-and-forth with a financial institution.
+Note that if you’re able to make an all-cash offer, you can reduce your time to close.
+Without a need to secure financing, you won’t have to deal with a financial institution.
 However, even all-cash transactions require some waiting as the seller works out all the details and paperwork, so keep that in mind.

 4. Go to contract and put down earnest money